-Montenegrins criticise plan to bypass tender procedure in Pljevlja II coal plant procurement31.
-July 2013. / SEE Energy News
+Montenegrins criticise plan to bypass tender procedure in Pljevlja II coal plant procurement, SEE Energy News

 Montenegrin NGOs Green Home and MANS have today sharply criticised Montenegrin government plans to choose a strategic partner for the EUR 300 million, 220 MW Pljevlja II lignite power plant without conducting a proper tender.
 Instead the government has stated that it plans to sign an intergovernmental agreement and enact a special law on the project, thus signalling, according to the groups, that it plans to use a loophole in the law to avoid a tender procedure.